DSchroer/GCPMinecraft/README.md

 # GCP Minecraft

-This project provides a terraform module that allows you to deploy a cheap Minecraft server on Google Cloud Platform.
+This project provides a terraform module that allows you to deploy a Minecraft server on Google Cloud Platform.
 It is designed to be cheap.
-The server is intended for infrequent use and will shut itself off regularly to reduce code.
+The server is intended for infrequent use and will shut itself off regularly to reduce cost.
+The server will take a docker image that runs the exact image so it is very configurable.

 The module assumes that you will be accessing it via a domain, it created a cloud DNS entry that points to the server to allow you to access it easily.